AdrianGonz97/Discord-Speech-to-Text/README.md

     !disconnect

-The user who summoned the bot can also say the command `disconnect` to the bot to dismiss it as well.
+The user who summoned the bot can also vocally say the command `disconnect` to the bot to dismiss it as well.
 ## Installation For Self-Hosting
 ### Requirements:
 - [Node.js](https://nodejs.org/)
 - [Google Cloud Account](https://cloud.google.com/) - a free 90 day trial with a $300 credit can be used
-- [Discord Bot Application](https://discord.com/developers/applications) - assuming you know how to create an application, bot, and adding it to your server
+- [Discord Bot Application](https://discord.com/developers/applications) - written with the assumption you know how to create a discord application, bot, and adding it to your server

 ### Guide:
 - Clone this repository.